IPAM: IP Address Management

 IPAM includes a tool to calculate IPv4 and IPv6 subnets.

-In this tool you may, from an IP address and the mask of the network to which it belongs, obtain information about said subnet:
+With this tool, you may retrieve information about said subnet, from an IP address and the mask of the network it belongs to:

 - Network (Address/Bitmask).